Today’s episode is meant to help you figure out how to write your medical school personal statement.

-If you have access to a great premed advisor at your university, utilize them because they know you a lot better than we do.
-But if you’re in a situation, where being a non-traditional student, find it difficult to have access to a premed advisor or perhaps if you’re at a larger university and you’re not in touch with your premed advisor, go check out jointheacademy.net where we may have available slots soon.
+If you have access to a great premed advisor at your university, utilize them because they know your individual circumstances a lot better than we do.
+But if you’re in a situation where, being a nontraditional student, you find it difficult to get access to a premed advisor or perhaps if you’re at a larger university and you’re not in touch with your premed advisor, we offer premed advising services here at Medical School Headquarters.

 Why do we need to write a personal statement?

-- Your opportunity to expand so much more than what you’re application is telling the admissions committee
+- It’s your opportunity to expand on so much more than what the rest of your application is telling the admissions committee

 - It gives you the ability to turn those numbers into a story and tell a better story than pure numbers and statistics.